philips-software/amp-devcontainer/README.md

 ## Overview

-This repository contains [devcontainers](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers) tailored towards modern, embedded, C++ and Rust development.
+This repository contains [devcontainers](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers) tailored towards modern, embedded, software development.

+The containers try to be as ":battery: batteries included" as possible without being overly opinionated, and are useable for both local development and continuous integration.

+All containers are multi-platform, and can be used on x64 (x86-64) and arm64 hardware on an operating system that supports an [OCI](https://opencontainers.org/) compatible container engine.
+This includes Windows and Linux, and macOS on both Intel and Apple silicon.

 ## State